Taxation of income earned abroad

-If the employer company has a permanent establishment in the country of work, the worker must pay tax on their wage income in that country.
-If the six-month rule applies, the employer may cease to withhold tax on the worker's pay (only carrying out the minimum withholding where applicable).
-If the rule does not apply i.e. the income is taxable in Finland, the worker can ask the Tax Administration to prepare a revised tax card on which the double taxation is relieved because foreign tax has been paid by the worker.
-The worker should enclose a photocopy of the letter from the authorities of the country of work with the tax-card application, including documentation that shows that his or her wage income is entered as a cost in the accounting books of the permanent establishment.
+If the employer company has a permanent establishment in the country of work, the employee must pay tax on their wage income in that country.
+If the six-month rule applies, the employer may cease to withhold tax on the employee’s pay, only carrying out the minimum withholding where applicable.
+If the rule does not apply, i.e. the income is taxable in Finland, the employee can ask the Finnish Tax Administration to issue a revised tax card on which the double taxation is eliminated as regards tax that has been paid to the other country.
+The employee should enclose a photocopy of the letter from the authorities of the country of work with the application for a revised tax card, including documentation that shows that their wage income is entered as a cost in the accounting books of the permanent establishment.

-Countries of work often expect foreign permanent establishments to withhold tax on foreign worker's pay.
-For more information on the procedures, contact the tax authorities of the country.
+Countries of work often expect, because of the permanent establishment, the employer to withhold tax on the pay of their employee in the country in question.
+More information on the procedures is available from the tax authorities of each country.

 If the employee receives nonwage compensation, the procedures of the payer are the same as if the work were done in Finland.
 If the recipient of the compensation is not entered in the prepayment register, withholding is carried out according to the rate indicated on the receiver’s tax card.
 If the receiver does not provide a tax card to the payer, 60% of the compensation is withheld.
 Employer’s health insurance contributions are not paid for non-wage compensation for work.

 7.6 A Finnish public body as an employer